Lorandil/Cross-Development-for-TinyJoypad/README.md

 | Pin 7            | SCL (i2c)     | SCL           | SCL           | SCL           |
 | Pin 8 (rightmost)| VCC           | VCC           | VCC           | VCC           |

-Please note that the connection of pin 3 differs between the controllers!
+Please note that the connection of pin 3 differs between the controllers due to the location of PB4!

 ## Wiring for other micro controllers and non 5V tolerant displays